llecoq/louis-quentin-lecoq.com/README.md

 Welcome to the source code repository for [louis-quentin-lecoq.com](https://louis-quentin-lecoq.com).
 This portfolio website showcases my professional journey, skills, and projects as a software engineer. 🚀 The site is a creative playground demonstrating the fusion of JavaScript and Rust with WebAssembly in real-time performance experiments through an immersive particle animation feature.

-## Overview 🔍

-The site provides an insight into my achievements, software development skills, and the services I offer.
-It is designed to be straightforward, intuitive, and easy to navigate.

 ## Interactive Particle Animation: A Live Performance Lab 🔥

 - **Experiment with Particle Dynamics**: The animation allows you to adjust parameters like particle count in real-time.
 See how the system's performance varies with different load scenarios.